AnnsAnns/RIOT/examples/README.md

 - [rust-gcoap](./rust-gcoap)
   - This example demonstrates how to write a simple RIOT application in Rust using the gcoap module.
 - [rust-async](./rust-async)
-  - This example demonstrates how to write a simple RIOT application in Rust using the async/await syntax.
+  - This example demonstrates how to use Rusts async/await syntax in a RIOT application.

 ###### _C++_